Vishwa07dev/eCommerce/README.md

 * Unit Testing the eCommerce Applications

 ## How is the code organized in this repo ?
 Separate branch for separare class.
-For example, code to be taugh in the session1 planned to eCommerce app is available in the branch name _session1_
+For example, code to be taugh in the session1 planned for eCommerce app is available in the branch name _session1_